 To make the most of your North Georgia Wine journey, make a weekend out of it.
 With so much to do and see in the North Georgia Mountains, you will never leave disappointed.
 The southern hospitality translates throughout the entire Southeast.
 Plus, a nice glass or bottle of wine always tastes better after a long day of white-water rafting, fishing or hiking.

-Have you visited the North Georgia Wine Country?
-Where is your favoriate place to sip and stay?
+Visited the North Georgia wine country?
+Where is your favorites to sip and stay?